matheusfrancisco/glcm.cuda/README.md

 - [x] glcm in cpu for 8 directions
 - [x] glcm in gpu for 8 directions
 - [x] glcm using openmp for 8 directions
+- [x] implement normalization in gpu and cpu
+- [ ] implement features in gpu and cpu
+- [ ] implement average in gpu and cpu
+- [ ] implement variance in gpu and cpu
+- [ ] implement contrast in gpu and cpu

+- [ ] compare with another libs like skimage, opencv, pycuda etc

 - [ ] improve cude memory allocation
 - [ ] improve cuda memory copy
 - [ ] improve cuda memory free